eclipse-oniro-mirrors/third_party_cangjie_tools/README.md

 ## Introduction

-The Cangjie language provides a rich set of command line tools and language server tool for developers.
+The Cangjie language provides a rich set of command line tools for developers.
 After successfully installing the Cangjie toolchain, you can use these tools according to the manual instructions.

 ## Open Source Project Introduction